A universal machine learning model for the electronic density of states

 The DOS quantifies the distribution of available electronic states at each energy level and underlies many useful optoelectronic properties of a material, such as its conductivity, bandgap and optical absorption spectra \cite{toriyama_how_2022, ashcroft_solid_1976}.
 These properties are highly relevant for applications like semiconductors and photovoltaic devices.
 Hence, the ability to easily obtain the DOS of a material can be instrumental for material discovery, paving the way for the development of better semiconductors or more efficient photovoltaics \cite{kong_density_2022}.
 Furthermore, the DOS can also enhance MLIPs by accounting for finite temperature effects, such as the temperature dependent electronic free energy \cite{chiheb2022} or electronic heat capacity \cite{Natasha2021}, thereby broadening their utility.

-In this work, we present PET-MAD-DOS, a universal machine-learning model for predicting the DOS, based on the PET architecture and MAD dataset.
-We evaluate it on atomistic benchmarks and ensemble quantities for a diverse set of scientifically interesting material systems, namely gallium arsenide (GaAs), lithium thiophosphate (LiPS), and high entropy alloys (HEA).
-We compare the ensemble quantities obtained using PET-MAD-DOS against bespoke models, i.e. PET models trained solely on those materials, and fine-tuned versions of PET-MAD-DOS for each material class.
-These bespoke models have half the test-set error of PET-MAD-DOS, and therefore can be used to evaluate the accuracy of PET-MAD-DOS in these more complicated simulations, which would be difficult to execute with explicit electronic-structure methods.
+In this work, we present PET-MAD-DOS, a universal machine-learning model for predicting the DOS, based on the PET architecture and MAD dataset. \black{Uncertainty quantification (UQ) was also performed based on existing UQ methods \cite{bigi+24mlst, kell-ceri24mlst} to provide a measure for the accuracy of the DOS predictions at different energies.} We evaluate the performance of PET-MAD-DOS on atomistic benchmarks and ensemble quantities for a diverse set of scientifically interesting material systems, namely gallium arsenide (GaAs), lithium thiophosphate (LiPS), and high entropy alloys (HEA).
+We compare the ensemble quantities obtained using PET-MAD-DOS against bespoke models, i.e. PET models trained solely on those materials, and fine-tuned versions of PET-MAD-DOS for each material class. \black{These bespoke models have roughly half the test-set error of PET-MAD-DOS.
+The fact that a model specialized for a single material is only twice as accurate as our universal predictor is a testament to the robustness of PET-MAD-DOS.
+At the same time, having access to more accurate bespoke models trained on an entirely different specialized dataset allows us to assess the reliability of PET-MAD-DOS when using it in more complicated simulation workflows, whose validation by explicit electronic structure calculations would be prohibitively expensive.}